-The designated person to contact regarding options for a student experiencing learning difficulties or regarding a referral for evaluation for Section 504 services is Kayela Harrell at (806)227-2431.
+The designated person to contact regarding options for a student experiencing learning difficulties or regarding a referral for evaluation for Section 504 services is Kayela Harrell at 806-227-2431.

-[See A Student with Physical or Mental Impairments Protected under Section 504 on page 21.]
+[See also Students with Physical or Mental Impairments Protected under Section 504.]